“No Pasta” Three Cheese Zucchini Lasagna

 Lasagna in any form or filling has to be up there on our list of comfort food favorites.
 It even holds high along side macaroni and cheese.
 What’s not to love about lasagna?
 They’re saucy, cheesy and perfect to fill with our favorite ingredients.
 The possibilities are endless when we can really start to think outside the basic fillings.
 How about adding layers of quinoa or couscous for some healthier options without all the meat and cheese?
 Or even ground turkey instead of beef.
 How can you not get hungry just thinking about lasagna now?

 It was great that the topic of lasagnas came up because back on our 2014 zucchini project, we made this zucchini “no pasta” enchilada and it was a huge hit.
 What makes this less calorie and lower carb compared to traditional lasagna is that we didn’t use any lasagna pasta.
 Instead, we sliced the zucchini very thin length-wise and broiled them.
 Then we use those to replace the “pasta” in layering.
 Trust us, you really don’t miss all the pasta layers and will probably be glad to have some less carbs if you’re a double or triple-serving type of person.
-The only thing different with using the zucchini slices to replace the pasta is that you’ll have more water-release from the zucchini.
+The only thing different with using the zucchini slices to replace the pasta in this zucchini lasagna is that you’ll have more water-release from the zucchini.

 Technique #1: Raw zucchini slices releases more water, but still delicious